celeritas-project/celeritas/doc/appendices/development.rst

 Applications:

-- Refactor large functions (> 50 statements ish?) into small functors that take "invariant" values (the larger context) for constructors and use ``operator()`` to transform some input into the desired output
+- Refactor large functions (> 50-ish statements?) into small functors that take "invariant" values (the larger context) for constructors and use ``operator()`` to transform some input into the desired output
 - Use only ``const`` data when sharing.
 Non-const shared data is almost like